krashanoff/whoami/_posts/2021-09-24-exploring-bsd.md

 [not virtualized](https://www.virtualbox.org/ticket/639).
 It is built for security, software freedom, and stability.
 It is easy to understand and secure by default.
-The issues I encountered in my experience with it were paltry compared to those I ran into on any Linux derivative.
+The issues I encountered in my experience with it were pretty tame compared to those I ran into on any Linux derivative.

 Thinking back to something as elementary as rebooting my computer after my first Linux installation, I remember [getting softlocked at shutdown](https://unix.stackexchange.com/q/249654).